wttech/AEM-Code-Templates/HTL/README.md

 ### Usage
 Write "sly-command" or only $ in your html file and press Tab for auto-completion.
 Depending on the command, the markup is generated automatically.
+Use "sly-command/>" for "<div></div>"-enclosing htl markup and "sly-command" for inline markup.

 ### Commands:
 #### $